Moh-Zaman/Daily-Planner-App/README.md

 ## Usage

 Steps:
-1. Open link below
+1. Open the link below
 2. Enter information
 3. Press Save
 4. Refresh and information stays

-The website can be accessed here:
+The website can be accessed here: https://moh-zaman.github.io/Daily-Planner-App/